rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > The boy had never seen any bird at all, never in his life, but his mind was a human mind, and now it crackled with bird-feeling.
 He watched the creature's sharp movements, the saccade of its approach; it switched poses without seeming to occupy the space between them.
 Here was a creature running at a different frame rate.

 - "The Messenger", *Moonbound*, Robin Sloan

+> I **like** the stars.
+It's the illusion of permanence, I think.
+I mean, they're **always** flaring up and caving in and going out.
+But from **here**, I can pretend...
+I can pretend that things **last**.
+I can pretend that lives last longer than moments.
+Gods come, and gods go.
+Mortals flicker and flash and fade.
+Worlds don't last; and stars and galaxies are transient, fleeting things that twinkle like fireflies and vanish into cold and dust.
+But I can pretend.

+- *The Sandman*, Neil Gaiman

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.